ortalyarts/frontendmentor-note-taking-web-app/README.md

 - View all archived notes
 - View notes with specific tags
 - Search notes by title, tag, and content
-- Select their color theme
+- Select their color theme and save it (via cookies)
-- Select their font theme
+- Select their font theme and save it (via cookies)
 - Receive validation messages if required form fields aren't completed
 - Navigate the whole app and perform all actions using only their keyboard
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- **Bonus**: Save details to a database (build the project as a full-stack app)
+- Save details to a database (full-stack app)
-- **Bonus**: Create an account, log in, change password (add user authentication to the full-stack app)
+- Create an account (Google), log in / log out
-- **Bonus**: Reset their password (add password reset to the full-stack app)

 ### Screenshot